 You can also receive emergency food stamps or, as mentioned on the USA.gov site, you can get “Immediate Food Assistance.”
 If you desperately need food now, call the USDA National Hunger Hotline at 1-800-3-HUNGRY (1-800-348-6479), which is open Monday through Friday between 7 am and 10 pm EST.

 Additionally, the USA.gov site suggests that you contact “community or religious organizations to find a local food bank or food pantry.”
-However, the USDA also offers The Emergency Food Assistance Program (TEFAP), which might be of more use.
+The USDA also offers The Emergency Food Assistance Program (TEFAP), which might be of more use.
 You may qualify for T.E.F.A.P. if you receive food from your local food bank or if you eat at an assistance facility like a soup kitchen.
 Like S.N.A.P., you’ll need to contact your State Distributing Agency for further aid.

 Of course, emergency food stamps are essentially “expedited” S.N.A.P. benefits.
 If you make less money than the average S.N.A.P. recipient, then you should receive your benefits at a faster turnaround than most.
 You’ll find that states are currently much more lenient with the ongoing, pervasive presence of COVID-19.
 Again, reach out to your state’s social service agency to see if you’re eligible for expedited S.N.A.P. benefits.